Course Home | Syllabus | Assignments | Schedule | Notes | Downloads | [print]

 Email Disclaimer

-You are required to frequently check your campus email account.
-Important class and university information will be sent to your campus email account, including Utah Tech bills, financial aid/scholarship notices, notices of canceled classes, reminders of important dates and deadlines, and other information critical to your success at Utah Tech and in your courses.
-To access your campus email account, visit mail.utahtech.edu.
-Your username is your Digital ID (e.g. D00111111) If you have forgotten your PIN, visit my.utahtech.edu and click the “Forgot Pin” button.
+You are required to frequently check your Utah Tech email account as important class and university information will be sent to this account, including bills, financial aid/scholarship notices, notices of canceled classes, reminders of important dates and deadlines, course information, and other information critical to your success at UT.
+To access your Utah Tech email account, visit mail.utahtech.edu.
+Your email account username is Digital-ID@utahtech.edu (e.g. D12345678@utahtech.edu).
+If you don’t know or have forgotten your Digital-ID or password, please visit changepassword.utahtech.edu.

 Useful Resources